 This trail takes you through a picturesque forest with babbling creeks and to the ruins of old limestone kilns.

 This loop at Purisima Creek Open Space Preserve is one of my favorite weekend hikes.
-Wake up, hit the trail, back in town for a late lunch.
+Wake up, hit the trail, back in town for a late lunch at one of Half Moon Bay’s many seafood restaurants.

 It is primarily second growth trees, due to extensive logging on the California coast line, but the trails by the babbling creeks keep it interesting and beautiful.
 Make sure you get to Purisima Creek Road early.
 Parking here is sparse.